Using embedded buttons for Apple Pay and Google Pay payments

 string, optional

-The house number (including any additional parts of the address such as building and apartment numbers) and the name of the street in street name of the customer's billing address.
+The house number (including any additional parts of the address such as building and apartment numbers) and the name of the street in the customer's billing address.

 To collect customer billing address information on the Apple Pay and Google Pay service side, use the payment_methods_options parameter.